marianpekar/Cardamom.js/README.md

 And that's it!
 For just an eleven lines of code quite a nice card game, right?
 In case you're interested to see a litle bit more complex example, check out **Vingt-et-un (Twenty-One) in the examples folder**.

-Read out what all you can do with Cardamom.js you in Docs here.
+Read out what all you can do with Cardamom.js [in Docs here](https://marianpekar.github.io/Cardamom.js/).